 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact e.
 Create objectionable odors affecting a substantial number of people?
 (Source: 11) \boxtimes Discussion (a-e) : This project was sent to the (APCD) for review to determine if an Air Ostaff indicated that since there is no developm.
 Tract would not create impacts to Air Quality air quality impacts will need to be evaluated addressed as part of the grading permit, when grading permit.
-Quality Study value proposed, y.
-In conjunction of the grading of would be necess the General Plan on with the devel necessary to inst ary for the pro Amendment, opment of eac all the new roa pject.
-APCD Rezone, and h parcel, the ad would be Thile there would not be Air Quality impacts resulting from this General Plan Amendment, Rezond Tract Map, since there is no development occurring, a mitigation measure will be added the dicates that future development will need to be evaluated to determine if there will be potential ture project-related air quality impacts with the development of each lot.
-It may be determined the itigation measures are necessary to reduce air quality impacts to a level of insignificance.
-Since a hality impacts will be evaluated as part of the development review process of each parcel, and an excessary mitigation will be required to reduce air quality impacts to a level of insignificance, the ojects impacts on air quality will be less than significant with the mitigation measure incorporated the mitigation measure AQ-1 in the Mitigation Monitoring and Reporting Table, Attachment 1.
-IV .
-BIOLOGICAL RESOURCES: Would the project: a.
+Quality Study nent proposed, y.
+In conjunction of the grading would be necess the General Plan on with the deve- necessary to inst ary for the pro Amendment, lopment of eac tall the new roa pject.
+APCD Rezone, and h parcel, the ad would be While there would not be Air Quality impact and Tract Map, since there is no development indicates that future development will need future project-related air quality impacts with mitigation measures are necessary to reduce quality impacts will be evaluated as part of necessary mitigation will be required to reduce projects impacts on air quality will be less to See mitigation measure AQ-1 in the Mitigation nent occurring, I to be evaluate the the development air quality im the development luce air quality han significant a mitigation med to determine ment of each lot. pacts to a level of ent review proces impacts to a low with the mitigal leasure will be if there will It may be dete of insignificant ass of each parevel of insignition measure in e added that be potential ermined that ce.
+Since air cel, and any ficance, this ncorporated.
+IV BIOLOGICAL RESOURCES: Would the project: a.
 Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
-Discussion: The Biological Report prepartindicates that five (5) special status plant status plant status plant status plant special pecies have points of these re detected in the local impacts to see the pecies of the otential to occur species and hal he Study Area of special status pla in the Study bitat condition during botanica ants are expect Area based as observed, al surveys in ted from the mitigations are required.
+Discussion: The Biological Report prepartindicates that five (5) special status plant soon review of known ecological requirement however no special status plant species were January, February, April and May 2014.
+No proposed project since it does not include pecies have points of these re detected in the look impacts to see the pecies of the p otential to occur species and hal he Study Area of special status pla in the Study bitat condition during botanica ants are expect Area based as observed, al surveys in ted from the mitigations are required.

 Potentially Less Than Less Than No

 Significant Significant Significant Impact

-Impact With Impact
+Impact with Impact

 Mitigation

 Incorporated